g-ford/cradle/chapters/009_control_structures.md

 The hardest part of this section is deciding what our syntax will be.
 To keep things simple, we will stick to Crenshaws recommended syntax of

-    if <condition> <block> endif
+    if <condition> <block> end

-By having an explicit block terminator `endif` we avoid the ambiguity of deciding 'is this still part of the if body?'
+By having an explicit block terminator `end` we avoid the ambiguity of deciding 'is this still part of the if body?'

-### Parsing If-Then

 We create a new `Statement` type constructor which I called `Branch`.
 A `Branch` will hold the `Condition` and the body of the if statement, which is really just another `Block`.
 For now a condition will just be a string.